ravilach/shipa-iac-autowire/terraform/README.md

 * This version takes in KubeConfig so getting certain cluster wiring information from cloud e.g AWS Terraform Provider.
 * Not using Null Resource to run kubectl commands for token, endpoint, and cert wirings to Shipa.
+* Easy First PR: Move Shipa Target URL from hard wired Cloud URL to Variable for on-prem or custom installs.